cagaragrzegorz/cagaragrzegorz.github.io/README.md

 ## More to come

-- tech skils
+- Tech skils
-- experience
+- Experience
-- portfolio
+- Portfolio
-- other
+- Other/Links

 # create-react-app default content - Getting Started with Create React App